|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 3690/3830 should in theory be a small bit better than the Radeon HD 3650 in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 3690/3830 is 4% faster than the Radeon HD 3650 overall, due to its higher bandwidth. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 3690/3830 is superior to the Radeon HD 3650, and very much so. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 3690/3830 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison